DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-08-15-expected-dates-and-academic-years.md

 ![Check your answers](screenshot-check-your-answers.png "Check your answers")

-Academic year is a key characteristic of the placement.
-We don't give the user the ability to change this once it is published, because changing it would fundamentally alter the placement.
+Academic year is a key attribute of a school placement.
+We don’t give the user the ability to change this once it is published, because:

+- ITT providers organise placements for annual cohorts of trainee teachers – their courses and terms align with the academic year
+- If the academic year of a placement changes, dependencies like mentor or year group may change, meaning the whole nature of the placement could be different
+- Once a provider has been assigned to a placement, its core attributes cannot change as they are likely to have a trainee assigned to it
+- It is easy to delete and create new placements.

-The expected date can be changed at any point, because it changes based on the dates set by the training provider.
+The expected date can be changed at any point, because it often changes based on the dates set by the training provider.

 ![Placement details once published](screenshot-placement-details.png "Placement details once published")

 ### Filtering placements

-Provider users are able to filter the placements shown on the find placements screen by academic year.
-They default to showing the current academic year.
+Provider users are able to filter the placements shown on the find placements screen by academic year and expected date.

+Results default to showing the current academic year.

 ![New filter](screenshot-filters.png "New filter")